 Looking for a great WordPress Child Theme?

 Look no further!
-WP-Starter is a WordPress child theme developed specifically for use with WP-Forge.
+My WordPress Child Theme WP-Starter was developed specifically for use with WP-Forge.
 Now you can create any theme you want without losing any modifications if you update to the latest version of WP-Forge.
 Get more information and check out WP-Starter.
 You should also read about the benefits of using a child theme over at the WordPress Codex.

 Start building your Responsive WordPress Theme today!